nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 ### 3. Agree on the Goals (Provisional)

-The first version of your EP should include a summary of the feature and sections addressing the "Goals" and "Non-Goals".
-The purpose of this initial EP is to achieve consensus on the objectives before filling out the details of implementation.
-Once this version of the EP is approved, designate it as "Provisional".
+The first version of your Enhancement Proposal should include a summary of the feature and sections addressing the " Goals" and "Non-Goals".
+The purpose of this initial Enhancement Proposal is to achieve consensus on the objectives before filling out the details of implementation.
+Once this version of the Enhancement Proposal is approved, designate it as "Provisional".

 ### 4. Document Implementation Details